FullstackAcademy/pledge.ashi/README.md

 * Handler functions should always be called in an async wrapper (e.g. `setTimeout`).
 This makes their behavior more deterministic as they execute after a following synchronous code line.
 * The `.then()` function should handle assimilation of promises from other libraries ("thenables").
 That makes promises interoperable.
 * A promise's state and value should not be directly editable (public), only influenced or accessed through the resolver functions and `.then()`.
-* For simplicity's sake, `pledge.js` does not follow strict standards terminology.
-For example, it treats "resolved" and "fulfilled" as synonyms and only uses the former; similarly, it considers a pledge's `value` as meaning either its fulfilled `data` or rejected `reason`.
+* For simplicity's sake, `pledge.js` does not always follow strict standards terminology.
+For example, it considers a pledge's `value` as meaning either its fulfillment `data` or rejection `reason`.

 These and other technical details are important, but for someone just beginning to learn they distract from the core behavior and use patterns.